Chicken Pad Thai

 • If you don’t like heat at all, start with less than one tablespoon chili paste.
 I would say 1 tablespoon is about a 3 on the heat scale at a Thai restaurant, which is what most people order.

-• Add additional lime juice at the end of cooking if you want it tangier
+• Add additional lime juice at the end of cooking if you want it tangier.

 • Garnish, garnish, garnish!
 Crunchy peanuts and cilantro are the crowning glory of this Chicken Pad Thai!

-• Chicken Pad Thai in a green blue bowl.
+Chicken Pad Thai in a green blue bowl.

-Pad Thai Recipe Variations
+Chicken Pad Thai Recipe Variations

 I love that by making Pad Thai at home you can customize to your own tastes by adding different vegetables or proteins and making it tangier, sweeter or spicier.

-• Veggies: As far as veggies go, I’ve included red bell peppers, matchstick carrots and bean sprouts because this combo is my fav out of everything I’ve tried buuuuut you can omit the red bell peppers and carrot or substitute them for whatever veggies you want.
+• Veggies: As far as veggies go, I’ve included red bell peppers, matchstick carrots and bean sprouts because this combo is my fav out of everything I’ve tried but you can omit the red bell peppers and carrot or substitute them for whatever veggies you want.
 Having tried different combinations, however, I DONT suggest skipping the bean sprouts.
 They add a fresh crunch that will be missed.

 • Shrimp Pad Thai: If you don’t want to make Chicken Pad Thai, you can leave the chicken out or substitute it for shrimp or tofu.
 If substituting shrimp, use 8 oz. peeled, deveined medium shrimp.
 Cook them as you would the chicken just until opaque, about 3 minutes.
 Remove to a plate per the chicken instructions.